-The process we use to create polygons for each of our 107 regions also helps to validate our model.
+The process we use to create polygons for each of our 146 regions also helps to validate our model.
 Where possible, we use the known geographic locations of our samples to guide how we create the regions.
-Figure 4.5 shows an example of the results and geographic information used to define the polygon for our England & Northwestern Europe region.
+Figure 4.2 shows an example of the results and geographic information used to define the polygon for our Southeastern England & Northwestern Europe region.

 Figure 4.2: Using geographic sample locations to draw regional polygons.
-Panel A shows the distribution of the England & Northwestern Europe region predicted for a set of samples with geographic information.
+Panel A shows the distribution of the Southeastern England & Northwestern Europe region predicted for a set of samples with geographic information.
 Samples are assigned to grids of 0.5 degrees longitude by 0.5 degrees latitude based on the average birth location of their grandparents.
-The color of each grid squarepoint on the map represents the average percentage of England & Northwestern Europe for samples from each grid.
-Panel B shows the maps after filling in missing grids using an imputation method and smoothing the results.
-Panel C shows the information processed with further smoothing, creating the outlines representing the ancestry regions shown to customers.
+The color of each grid point on the map represents the average percentage of Southeastern England & Northwestern Europe for samples from each grid.
+Panel B shows the maps after filling in missing grids using an imputation method.
+Panel C shows the information processed with further smoothing, creating the outlines representing the ancestral regions shown to customers.
 Panel D shows the final polygon presented in a customer's results.

-In Figure 4.2A, we show the amount of our England & Northwestern Europe region assigned to a combination of reference panel evaluation samples and customers with deep roots from the same country.
-Figure 4.2B shows the results after imputing values to fill in gaps in our map grid and applying smoothing methods to make the plot less spotty.
+In Figure 4.2A, we show the amount of our Southeastern England & Northwestern Europe region assigned to a combination of reference panel evaluation samples and customers with deep roots from the same country.
+Figure 4.2B and C show the results after imputing values to fill in gaps in our map grid and applying smoothing methods to make the plot less spotty.
 It is clear from the plot that there is a gradient of assignment in this area that is centered in England and quickly tapers off in surrounding areas.
-For example, the next level of concentration, represented by light blue in the image, is in northeastern France and Belgium.
+For example, the highest level of assignment, represented by a green yellow in Figure 4.2C, is in northeastern France and Belgium.
 The gradient continues to diminish as represented in purple, with the borders reaching as far away as Northern Italy, Norway, and Switzerland.